 The IRS will never call and request financial or personal information.
 If you do receive a call like this, TIGTA requests that you report it to their integrity hotline at 1-800-366-4484.
 If you do owe federal taxes and receive this call, TIGTA says to hang up and call the IRS at its official number at 1-800-829-1040.

 Members have reported that they have received phone calls stating that their Mastercard has been blocked.
-This call is not being initiated by Guthrie Federal Credit Union.
-Please remember to never give out any personal information to anyone you don't know.
+This call is not being initiated by Guthrie Community Credit Union.
+Please remember to never give out any personal information to anyone you don’t know.